-1.By 'geometric figures' I mean regular plane and solid figures (polygons and polyhedrons), including fractal snowflakes and star figures, that can be created by tightly packed arrangements of regular units.
-I now include figures packed in triangular, square, pentagonal and hexagonal formation and all centred figures, although I have excluded higher dimensional figures.
-I may include more figures in future pages.
+1.By 'geometric figures' I mean regular plane and solid figures (polygons and polyhedrons), including fractal snowflakes and other star figures, that can be created by tightly packed arrangements of regular units.
+I now include figures packed in triangular, square, pentagonal and hexagonal formation and all centred figures.

 2. Trapezia of different heights can be constructed, but the one shown has equal numbers of units on the top and side and could therefore be said to be regular.
 It is numerically equal to the pentagonal numbers.

 3. This term was coined by Vernon Jenkins.